raleel/cfi-srd-pt/0003_Classes.md

 ### Turning Undead

-Clerics of any Alignment may attempt to Turn any undead within 30 feet.
+Clerics of any Alinhamento may attempt to Turn any undead within 30 feet.
 Evil clerics may choose to control undead instead, if desired.
 You may attempt to Turn Undead once at Rank 1, twice at Rank 3, and three times at Rank 5.
 You regain all uses of Turn after a Short Rest of at least 1 hour.

 _For example, Alexandra is a Rank 4 cleric.
 She can attempt to turn two times during an encounter, and if she rests at least an hour after, will regain both uses._